Kia Ora!

 My name is Timothy (Charles) Andrews, a postdoctoral research fellow at the University of Michigan.

-I grew up and studied my undergraduate in New Zealand, completed a PhD in the United Kingdom, and am currently researching in the United States.
-I sometimes get confused about what timezone I am in!
+I was born in Croydon (outer London, United Kingdom), grew up in New Plymouth (New Zealand), studied my undergraduate degree in Auckland (New Zealand), completed a PhD in Mathematics at the University of Exeter (United Kingdom), and am currently living and researching in Ann Arbor (Michigan, United States).
+I sometimes get confused about what timezone/season I am in!

 My current research group is the Atmospheric and Dynamics Modelling Group at the University of Michigan, headed by Professor Christiane Jablonowski.
 I am also a code developer for Gusto (Github, website) a toolbox for solving geophysical fluid equations using compatible finite elements.